niekcandaele/Catalysm-CSGO-config/README.md

 * **F2 - find the bomb script**

-Enabled the noob-tips.
+Enables the noob-tips.
 This will show a tooltip above the bomb, useful for finding it inside a smoke.

 * **F3 - Crosshair changing script**